exporl/apex-documentation/development/apex-release-guide.md

-Preparing a release version of Apex
+Preparing a release version of APEX
 ===================================

 Requirements